Overcoming Drug Addiction

 Sometimes craving cannot be avoided, and it is necessary to find a way to cope:

-- Talk it through.
+Talk it through.
 Talk to friends or family members about craving when it occurs.
-Talking about cravings and urges can be very helpful in pinpointing the source of the craving.
+Talking can be very helpful in pinpointing the source of the craving.
 Also, talking about craving often helps to discharge and relieve the feeling and will help restore honesty in your relationship.
 Craving is nothing to feel bad about.

-- Urge surf.
-Many people try to cope with their urges by gritting their teeth and toughing it out.
-But some are just too strong to ignore.
+Urge surf.
+Many people try to cope with their urges by toughing it out.
+But some cravings are too strong to ignore.
 When this happens, it can be useful to stay with the urge until it passes.
 This technique is called urge surfing.
 Imagine yourself as a surfer who will ride the wave of your drug craving, staying on top of it until it crests, breaks, and turns into less powerful, foamy surf.

 Adapted from: The National Institute on Alcohol Abuse and Alcoholism